-The Company also had certain warrants and other liabilities outstanding as of December 31, 2013 which could have obligated the Company and/or its stockholders to issue shares of common stock upon the occurrence of various future events at prices and in amounts that were not determinable until the occurrence of those future events.
-For the year ended December 31, 2013, these included the net sales distribution payment liability.
-Refer to Note 9, Warrants, Other Liability and Net Sales Distribution Payment Liability for additional details.
-Because the necessary conditions for the conversion or exercise of these instruments had not been satisfied as of December 31, 2013, the Company has excluded these instruments from the table above and the calculation of diluted net income per share for that period.
-The necessary conditions were met upon the closing of the Company's IPO on December 3, 2014 resulting in the net exercise of warrants into 44,531 shares of the Company's common stock and settlement of the Other Liability through the transfer of shares from the Company's investors.
+The necessary conditions were met upon the closing of the Company's IPO on December 8, 2014 resulting in the net exercise of warrants into 44,531 shares of the Company's common stock and settlement of the Other Liability through the transfer of shares from the Company's investors.
 The closing of the Company's IPO also resulted in the conversion of the Company's redeemable preferred stock and dividends into 5,158,407 shares of the Company's common stock.
 The table above does not include the preferred stock and warrants of 4,558,483 and 47,898 that were converted and exercised during the year ended December 31, 2014.